lbs of Ocean Impact Plastic collected.Learn more about us & our mission

 We offer a 2-year warranty on all products.

 Please send a message to email@example.com with a picture of the defective spot.
-Your product will then be replaced or repaired.
+Your product or individual broken parts will then be replaced.

 Our products can be purchased from our own online shop or from one of our trading partners.
 For physical locations, you can find a dealer near you with the Store Locator.